Anti-Chain Store Legislation

 blandness.

-new law requiring chains to notify well in advance, any
+ordinance requiring chain stores to notify well in advance, any

 voters made the law even stronger by requiring that all chain store